sqlsizer/ps-sqlsizer/README.md

 ![logo](https://avatars.githubusercontent.com/u/96390582?s=100&v=4)
 # sqlsizer-mssql

-A PowerShell module for managing data in Microsoft SQL Server and Azure SQL databases.
+A PowerShell module for managing data in Microsoft SQL Server, Azure SQL databases and Azure Synapse Analytics SQL Pool.

-Currently there is only limited support for **Azure Synapse Analytics SQL Pool** (work in progress).
+There is only limited support for **Azure Synapse Analytics SQL Pool** (work in progress).
 The long-term goal of the project is to create a generic tool for managing data in Microsoft cloud and on-premises data platforms and services.

 The core feature is ability to find desired subset from the database and that feature has following properties: